 Onyebuenyi (2023) explored the relevance of environmental sustainability disclosures, particularly carbon emissions, in Nigerian oil and gas firms.
 Using convenience sampling, the study focused on firms with available carbon emissions data from 2006 to 2020.
 Robust least square regression analysis was applied to test the hypotheses.
 The results revealed poor carbon emissions reporting and negative investor reactions to such disclosures.
 The study's reliance on historical data limits its relevance to current investor expectations.
 A more current and detailed examination of the evolving nature of environmental disclosures would be valuable.

 Okeke, Ifurueze, and Nwadiaro (2021) studied the impact of effluent and waste treatment cost disclosures on the economic value added (EVA) of Nigerian oil and gas firms, using a sample from the Nigerian Stock Exchange for the years 2018–2019.
 The technique of data analysis was Panel Least Squares (PLS) regression.
 The study found that effluent and waste treatment cost disclosure had a significant impact on economic value added (EVA), while revenue growth also had a positive effect.
 However, firm size did not significantly influence EVA.
-The short time frame and focus on EVA as the sole performance measure limit the generalisability of the findings, suggesting the need for a longer study period and a broader range of performance metrics.
+The short time frame and focus on EVA as the sole performance measure limit the generalizability of the findings, suggesting the need for a longer study period and a broader range of performance metrics.

 Kornom-Gbaraba and Chukwuemeka (2022) investigated waste management cost disclosures and corporate financial performance among nine quoted Nigerian oil companies over a ten-year period (2010–2020), using purposive sampling to select companies based on available data.
 The authors employed descriptive statistics and regression analysis to evaluate the relationship between waste management cost disclosure and corporate performance.
 The study found a negative and insignificant relationship between waste management cost disclosure and corporate performance, raising questions about the effectiveness of transparency in environmental practices.
 Although the study offers valuable insights into Nigerian practices, the unexpected negative findings require further investigation.